-The ACCIAC Summer Research Scholars Program provides funding for one SURF award of $5,000 for a mentored research project with a faculty member from another ACC university (see the list of ACC universities here).
+The ACCIAC Summer Research Scholarship provides funding for one SURF award of $5,000 for a mentored research project with a faculty member from another ACC university (see the list of ACC universities here).
 If you are interested in this opportunity, please include a second recommendation by your proposed mentor from the partnering ACC university, in addition to a letter from your UNC faculty mentor.
 ACCIAC Summer Research Scholars are required to be located physically at the partnering university for the duration of the summer research.
 ACCIAC Summer Research Scholar recipients will receive $4,000 at the start of the summer, with the remainder awarded after the required final materials have been submitted and approved by OUR.

 If a graduate student will be involved in mentoring the undergraduate, then the grad student should be encouraged to apply for the Graduate Student Mentor Award.
 If a postdoctoral fellow will be involved in the mentoring, then s/he should be encouraged to apply for the Postdoctoral Scholar Award for Excellence in Mentoring Undergraduates.

 To sign up to meet with a peer advisor in your area of interest, please submit the short, online SURF Peer Advisor Request Form.
 Note that you will need a rough draft proposal for your first meeting with your peer advisor.
 You may also want to look at our Proposal Writing Resources page.
 We will begin assigning Peer Writing Advisors in December 2014.
 No Peer Writing Advisors will be assigned after February 19, 2014.

 Applying for a SURF

 There are four parts to a complete application.
 All parts, including the optional letter of support, must be received by Thursday, February 26, 2015 at 4:00 pm.